hanzala-sohrab/IFSC/README.md

 # IFSC
-RESTful API for getting the details of a bank branch given its IFSC code and also list all the branches of a particular bank in a particular city.
+RESTful API for getting the details of a bank branch given its IFSC and also list all the branches of a particular bank in a particular city.

 ## Getting Started
 This is the actual working link : https://django-ifsc.herokuapp.com/